1-877-929-7245

 • Breakfast

-Day 8 – A day at leisure in the unique city of Providence
+Day 8 - Uncovering the architecture of Providence

-Please note that outside of the main fall season (mid-September - mid October), the fall foliage is unlikely to be as visible, but the attractions of the area are delightful at any time.
+*Please note: Outside of the main fall season (mid-September - mid October), the fall foliage is unlikely to be as visible, but the attractions of the area are delightful at any time.

 Additional information